Goldie Lookin Chain: Sponsorship of Newport County Football Club

-Since their inception in the early 2000s, the group have maintained a close affiliation with their hometown football club, Newport County.
-GLC sponsored the team's kit during the team's 2004–05 season.
-Originally intended only for wear in matches in the FAW Premier Cup, County were drawn away to similarly colour shirted Caernarfon Town in the competition, leading to the club's GLC sponsored shirt being worn for two league matches, away to Maidenhead United and at home against Redbridge F.C.
-In 2021, they designed Newport's 3rd kit in collaboration with Hummel.
+Since their inception in the early 2000s, the group have maintained a close affiliation with their home-town football club, Newport County.
+GLC sponsored the team's kit during the team's 2004–05 season, originally intended only for wear in matches in the FAW Premier Cup.
+County were drawn away to similar-colour-shirted Caernarfon Town in the competition, leading to the club's GLC sponsored shirt being worn for two league matches, away to Maidenhead United and at home against Redbridge F.C.
+In 2021 they designed Newport's third kit in collaboration with Hummel.